erfee7/eWorkbench/README.md

 **Big-AGI Open** — https://github.com/enricoros/big-agi
 Created and maintained by **Enrico Ros** and contributors.
 Licensed under **MIT**.

+The **Sponsor** button in this repository points to the upstream Big-AGI project to support ongoing upstream development.

 This fork is not affiliated with the upstream project.

 ## License